NEA Creative Writing Fellowships

 NIH Kirschstein National Research Service Award

 The purpose of this individual postdoctoral research training fellowship is to provide support to promising fellowship applicants with the potential to become productive, independent investigators in scientific health-related research fields relevant to the missions of participating NIH Institutes and Centers.
-Proposals are due 8 December 2013, 8 April 2014, or 8 August 2014.
+Proposals are due 8 April 2014, 8 August 2014, and 8 December 2014.

 American Councils Research Fellowships